lapps/org.lappsgrid.examples/README.md

 ## Testing methods

-Regular Java unit test should work for a LAPPS grid service.
+Regular Java unit test using `junit` should work for a LAPPS grid service.
-Prepare a separate test class in `src/test/java/YOUR/PACKAGE/STRUCTURE/TestClass.java` Unit tests in this tutorial will use `junit` package.
+First of all, prepare a separate test class in `src/test/java/YOUR/PACKAGE/STRUCTURE/TestClass.java` We start with following skeleton.
-Example program is at `src/test/java/org/lappsgrid/example/TestWhitespaceTokenizer.java`

 ```java
     package org.lappsgrid.example;